Ceremony Marks First Class of College Park Students to Transition to OSU-Tulsa

 This first class of graduates are from the program’s initial business cohort.
 TCC and OSU-Tulsa have since expanded College Park to include Psychology, and recently added Engineering.

-For more information about the College Park program, visit collegeparktulsa.com.
+For more information visit the College Park program.